 When sawing from the top towards the bottom of the cant, the cant has a tendency to bend downwards at its ends.
-This is especially true if there is large root-end growth.
+This is especially true if there is large root-end growth pulling the root end down.
 Due to this, it is uasaully best to turn the log over after passing through the centre, and saw the rest of the material from the other side.

-If you still want to saw logs with high tensions, it can be a better alternative to use a chain saw and a Timberjig (SKU: 4900-000-1000) to slice up the log.
+If you still want to saw logs with high tensions, it can be a better alternative to use a chainsaw and a Timberjig (SKU: 4900-000-1000) to slice up the log.
 The Timberjig follows the previously sawn surface and therefore gives better precision if the log bends.